mockoon/mockoon.com/content/docs/latest/api-endpoints/crud-routes.md

   GET /path?page=2
   ```

-Pagination will be applied after sorting, both can be cumulated:
+Filtering, sorting and pagination can work together and are applied in the order: filtering / searching, sorting, pagination.

 ```
-GET /path?sort=name&page=2&limit=25
+GET /path?search=j&email_end=@example.com&sort=name&page=2&limit=25
 ```

-> When using pagination, a `X-Total-Count` header will be present in the response with the total number of items.
+### Meta data

+When using CRUD endpoints, you can access meta data about the data bucket content through response headers:

+- `X-Total-Count`: total number of items in the bucket
+- `X-Filtered-Count`: number of items after filtering (not taking into account pagination)